jeanpaulsio/notes/general/domain_driven_design/chapter_00.md

 3. Assembling building blocks into practical models
 4. Dealing with situations that arise in complex systems

 * Every software program relates to some activity or interest of its user.
-The subject area to whic hthe user applies the program is the **domain** of the software.
+The subject area to which the user applies the program is the **domain** of the software.
 * To developer software that is valuably involved in user's activities, a dev team must bring to bear a body of knowledge related to those activities.